spences10/twitter-bot-playground/README.md

 **Add npm `deploy` script**

-Now we have out secrets defines we can create a deployment script to deploy to `now`, so in our `package.json` lets add an additional script:
+Now we have out secrets defined we can create a deployment script to deploy to `now`, so in our `package.json` lets add an additional script:

 ```json
   "main": "index.js",